Note that this article contains a discussion on functioning labels, medical bias against autistics, and similar topics in the autism community.

 - Do they actually like my existence, or do they secretly hate me?
 What am I doing wrong this time?
 How do I FIX it??

-All of this rushes through my head with nearly every conversation, and it can be difficult.
-When I go non-verbal, my brain is just too tired to continue.
-It’s hard to make sense of anything, and my mind seems to have forgotten how to do words.
+All of this rushes through my head with nearly every interaction, and it can be difficult.
+It’s hard to make sense of anything, and my mind seems to have forgotten how to do anything.

 All of this to say: yes, some of us need more support than others.
 It’s a spectrum for a reason, and we all experience our autistic nature differently.
 We’re diverse, and we are all part of a great web of neurodiverse society.

 Even so, referring to us as “functioning” degrades us as if we were machines – not human beings with our own emotions, thoughts, and ways of processing the world.
 It hurts not only us, but those around us, too.
 We need acceptance, support, and understanding.
 It’s not a race to see whose kid has it worse or which “Aspie” is more likely to be a savant.
 Functioning labels make this worse.

 Based on that, I’d easily label the concept of functioning labels as harmful.